 For information regarding beaches, docks, police, fire department, park, facilities, and zoning, please visit the Groton Long Point Association website.

 Who can be a member?

 GLP property owners, their families, and residents/renters are all eligible for membership.
-All youth members (under age 25) must have an accompanying regular or Commodore’s Club patron or adult membership (Young Patron memberships are single only and do not include ad the ability to add adult or youth memberships).
+All youth members (under age 21) must have an accompanying Patron, Commodore’s Club, or adult membership (Young Patron memberships are single only and do not include ad the ability to add adult or youth memberships).

 I notice you have several different membership categories.
 What’s the difference?